NVIDIA-NeMo/.github/profile/README.md

 ## Documentation

-To learn more about NVIDIA NeMo Framework and all of its various component libraries, please refer to the [NeMo Framework User Guide](https://docs.nvidia.com/nemo-framework/user-guide/latest/overview.html), which includes quick start guide, tutorials, model-specific recipes, best practice guides and performance benchmarks.
+To learn more about NVIDIA NeMo Framework and all of its component libraries, please refer to the [NeMo Framework User Guide](https://docs.nvidia.com/nemo-framework/user-guide/latest/overview.html), which includes quick start guide, tutorials, model-specific recipes, best practice guides and performance benchmarks.

 ## Contribution & Support